elramus/reactND-flashcards/README.md

 Download this repo or just ```git clone https://github.com/elramus/reactND-flashcards.git```, then ```cd``` into it and run ```npm install```.

 When that is finished, run ```npm start``` and you should be good!

+## Platforms
+Designed for and tested on Android and iOS devices.